MY ESWRA LOGIN

 Cancellations are normally accepted until the early bird deadline, against an administration fee of EUR 100.

-After the early bird deadline, cancellations cannot be accepted, but substitutes will be accepted at any time provided that the local organisational committee is informed of the change, and that the substitute participant has not been previously registered.
+After the early bird deadline, cancellations cannot be accepted, but substitutes will be accepted at any time provided that the local organising committee is informed of the change, and that the substitute participant has not been previously registered.

-In special cases refund may be possible at the discretion of the local organisational committee.
+In special cases refund may be possible at the discretion of the local organising committee.
 If the paper is not accepted, then the conference fee can be reimbursed without deduction.
 However, at least one author for each paper must be registered at any time.
-The registration will be cancelled, if the local organisational committee has not received the payment by the latest two weeks before the conference.
+The registration will be cancelled, if the local organising committee has not received the payment by the latest two weeks before the conference.

 17 GDPR Compliance